kpicaza/react-php-lambda/README.md

 > Proof of Concept of Running React PHP in aws lambda server

-A proof of concept on how to run React-PHP on a serverless application at AWS Lambda service.
+A proof of concept on how to run [React-PHP](https://github.com/reactphp/reactphp) on a serverless application at AWS Lambda service using [Bref](https://github.com/brefphp/bref).
 ## Contributors

 * [xserrat](https://github.com/xserrat)